h4k3rhut/hackerhut/_posts/2020-09-05-gms_sniffing_rtl-sdr.markdown

 [For more info about Cell Trangulation](https://4n6.com/cell-phone-triangulation/)

-> To find out the geo location, there are lot of mathematical calculations behind the scene.
+> **To find out the geo location, there are lot of mathematical calculations behind the scene.
 So using the information, harvested from previous step the geographic location can be found without any extra job ..
-Visit [CellId](https://opencellid.org/#zoom=16&lat=37.77888&lon=-122.41943)
+Visit** [Cellid](https://opencellid.org/#zoom=16&lat=37.77888&lon=-122.41943)